ASTex-ICube/semiproctex/README.md

  made available soon (for reasons of intellectual property, the GPU code cannot be distributed).

  * Here is a beta version of our semi-procedural texture software synthesizer [Semiproctex_synthesis_CPU_Bin](link soon available...) (not GPU-accelerated).
-More info to come (about available features and parameters description)...
+More info to come about available features and parameters description...

  ## Data